Should I feel empathy for vaccine refusers who get COVID-19?

 No more empathy

-Lost empathy are now the highlight of many recent editorials and discussion boards online.
+Lost empathy is now the highlight of many recent editorials and discussion boards online.

 Those sentiments include: